ShibamCrS/DifferentialAttackPACQARMA3/README.md

 ---

 Title: "Differential Cryptanalysis of the Reduced Pointer Authentication Code Function used in Arm’s FEAT_PACQARMA3 Feature"
-Implementation: Shibam Ghosh, Roberto Avanzi
-Published At: " Transactions on Symmetric Cryptology 2025 Issue 1" Full Version: "eprint Soon"
+Implementation: Roberto Avanzi and Shibam Ghosh Published At: " Transactions on Symmetric Cryptology 2025 Issue 1" Full Version: "eprint Soon"